StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl/README.md

 For a good while I have been looking for a great statistics book using Julia as an introductory text to StatisticalRethinking and I believe this book is exactly that.

-As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 will use Pluto notebooks, I have converted the first 3 chapters to Pluto Notebooks.
-StatisticalRethinking v3 is also based on Julia projects (e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)).
+As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 will use Pluto notebooks, I have initially converted the listings in the first 3 chapters to Pluto Notebooks as a proof of concept.

+StatisticalRethinking v3 will also be based on Julia projects (e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)).

 To (locally) reproduce this [project](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.j), do the following: